Overview

 • Amazon EMR Cluster Manager support for using AWS Service Catalog to provision a cluster.

-Using this feature requires an authoring Data Collector version 5.10.0 or later.
+Using this feature requires Data Collector version 5.10.0 or later.

 Transformer 5.4.0